Pitchstone-Development-Group/Pitchstone-Editor/README.md

 Dear ImGui is under the [MIT License](https://github.com/ocornut/imgui/blob/master/LICENSE.txt), stored in the include section of the repository

+STB is under the [MIT License](https://github.com/nothings/stb/blob/master/LICENSE), stored in the include section of the repository

 ## Building Instructions

 ### Windows